Are you an active player in your life?

-If it will not fit, you obviously have too much stuff that you will rarely use.
+If it does not fit, you have too much stuff that you will rarely use.

 Declutter your home, and you will feel fresh, ready, and eager to tackle many more self help tips.

-I was going to title this one volunteer, but when most people think of volunteering, they think of donating their time.
+I was going to title this one volunteer, but when many people think of volunteering, they think of donating their time.

 But I want you to give in other ways too.

 I want you to give your time, but also your belongings and your money too.